Albro3459/ClipboardHistory/README.md

 * <details>
     <summary>!! **IMPORTANT** Instructions if you want to build the project yourself:</summary>

-  * you will need XCode, I'm on Version 15.3
+  * you will need XCode, I was originally on Version 15.3, but now I am on 16.4

   * !! **IMPORTANT** if you clone the repo to run it, it is in sandbox mode, so some things will break.
       * to disable the sandbox, you can go to the ClipboardHistory.xcodeproj > Target: ClipboardHistory > Build Settings then search for entitlements and change the debug one to the release one.